 Minor because: Failure to conduct an evaluation is isolated and doesn’t involve a failure to report as required.

-Not minor if: Failure to conduct an evaluation is not isolated (multiple failures to conduct Part 21 or 50.55(e) evaluations)
+Not minor if: Failure to conduct an evaluation is not isolated (multiple failures to conduct Part 21 or 50.55(e) evaluations), or

-he licensee failed to provide a report, including an interim report, for a reportable event
+The licensee failed to provide a report, including an interim report, for a reportable event, or

-he failure involves the lack of staff training in multiple groups regarding Part 21 or 50.55(e) requirements to conduct an evaluation of a deviation or a failure to comply
+The failure involves the lack of staff training in multiple groups regarding Part 21 or 50.55(e) requirements to conduct an evaluation of a deviation or a failure to comply, or

-he licensee provided a report for a reportable event that contained incomplete or incorrect information that was material to the deviation or failure to comply.
+The licensee provided a report for a reportable event that contained incomplete or incorrect information that was material to the deviation or failure to comply.

 EXAMPLE 26

-PD: The inspectors identified that the licensee failed to reference Part 21 or 50.55(e) requirements in a procurement contract.
+PD: The inspectors identified that the licensee failed to reference 10 CFR Part 21 or 50.55(e) requirements in a procurement contract.

 Minor because: Work had not been performed under the contract.

-Not minor if: Work had been performed under the contract without implementing the requirements of Part 21 or 50.55(e)..
+Not minor if: Work had been performed under the contract without implementing the requirements of 10 CFR Part 21 or 50.55(e).

+EXAMPLE 27

+PD: The inspectors identified that the licensee failed to meet a Code requirement specified in the acceptance criteria of an ITAAC.

+Minor because: The Code requirement was administrative in nature, was not associated with irretrievable loss or inadequate documentation of a quality assurance record, and the quality of the SSC was not found to be unacceptable or indeterminant, or

+The as-built SSC was acceptable and returned to compliance with the Code without the support of a detailed engineering justification, or amendment to the licensing basis document, or

+The as-built SSC did not conform to the Code requirement, but was made acceptable with minor re-work (e.g., minor adjustment or minor grinding) or completion of originally prescribed processing, or

+The as-built SSC was more conservative than the as-designed.

+Not minor if: The Code requirement was programmatic in nature, or

+Compliance with the Code could only be demonstrated through a substantive justification by the licensee or through the use of other technical requirements, which were not part of the original design.
+For example, the use of the as-built SSC would require additional inspections, tests, re-work, maintenance, etc., to ensure that the SSC would perform its intended safety function, or

+The as-built SSC required substantial additional examination or rework/repair.

+EXAMPLE 28

-the units for the equipment used were different than required.
+PD: Equipment used during testing was found to not meet procedure requirements (e.g., the units of measurement for the equipment used were different than required).

+Minor because: Subsequent testing with the correct equipment shows that the original test results were more conservative or did not substantially alter the test results.

+Not minor if: Subsequent testing with the correct equipment results in a nonconservative substantial change in the test results (e.g. a test that passed previously now fails to meet the acceptance criteria), or

+The use of incorrect test equipment resulted in substantial damage to an SSC.

 END